Analysis | How Protesters Ended Sudan Leader’s 30-Year Rule

 3. Why is the world taking notice?

-The ouster of the Sudanese rule marks the second time this month that a northern African autocrat has been brought down by popular protests, following the resignation of Algerian leader Abdelaziz Bouteflika.
-The back-to-back events have prompted comparisons to the Arab Spring protests of 2011 that forced out entrenched leaders in Tunisia and Egypt.
-It’s also possible Al-Bashir could be extradited to the Hague to stand trial at the ICC for allegedly directing a campaign of mass killing and rape against civilians in Sudan’s Darfur region between 2003 and 2008.
+The removal of al-Bashir marks the second time this month that a northern African autocrat has been brought down by popular protests, following the resignation of Algerian leader Abdelaziz Bouteflika.
+The back-to-back events are prompting comparisons to the Arab Spring protests of 2011 that forced out entrenched leaders in Tunisia and Egypt.
+It’s also possible al-Bashir could be extradited to the Hague to stand trial at the ICC for allegedly directing a campaign of mass killing and rape against civilians in Sudan’s Darfur region between 2003 and 2008.
+Ibn Auf is also tainted by Darfur: He was sanctioned by the U.S. government in 2007 in relation to the brutal conflict.

 4. How did things get so bad in Sudan?